andyrids/pico-nrf24/README.md

 } pin_manager_t;
 ```

-2- `nrf_manager_t` stores NRF24L01 register configuration settings, which can be used to initialise the device with different settings from the default configuration, or switch a range of configuration settings at any time during a program.
+2- `nrf_manager_t` stores NRF24L01 register configuration settings, which can be used to initialise the device with different settings from the default configuration.
 Individual settings can also be changed through the driver interface functions (see [Optional Configurations](https://github.com/AndyRids/pico-nrf24#optional-configurations) section).

 ```C
 // available through nrf24_driver.h